-Where the establishment has a primary authority, the primary authority may provide guidance via an Inspection Plan to assist with scoring for Confidence in management based on corporate management systems being properly implemented where this is the case.
+Where the establishment has a primary authority, the primary authority may provide guidance via an Inspection Plan to assist with scoring for Confidence in management based on corporate management systems being properly implemented.
 Officers should not attempt to reassess the corporate management element but should consider the score based upon the degree of local implementation by local management.